Dealing with Diagnosis

 What is a cleft lip and/or palate?

 In early pregnancy, different parts of a baby’s face develop separately and then join together.
-If some parts do not join properly, the baby is born with a cleft.
+If some parts do not join all the way, the baby is born with a cleft.

 A cleft lip can range from a little notch in the coloured part of the lip to a complete separation of the upper lip which can extend up and into the nose.
 A cleft palate is a gap in the roof of the mouth.
 Cleft lip and palate can occur separately or together.